codership/documentation/galeracluster/source/galeraparameters.rst

 .. rubric:: ``pc.recovery``
 .. _`pc.recovery`:
 .. index::
-   pair: Parameters; pc.recovery
+   pair: wsrep Provider Options; pc.recovery
 .. index::
-   pair: Parameters; gvwstate.dat
+   single: gvwstate.dat

 When set to ``TRUE``, the node stores the Primary Component state to disk, in the ``gvwstate.dat`` file.
 The Primary Component can then recover automatically when all nodes that were part of the last saved state reestablish communications with each other.